NuTime: Numerically Multi-Scaled Embedding for Large-Scale Time-Series Pretraining: NuTime

 \subsection{Problem Statement}

-Our goal is to conduct self-supervised pretraining for time series on a large-scale dataset, covering various domains with very different signal characteristics.
-Due to the nature of the physical properties, time-series data may have different scales of variations.
+We aim to conduct self-supervised pretraining for time series on a large-scale dataset, covering various domains with very different signal characteristics.
+Due to the nature of the physical properties, time-series data may have different numerical scales of variations.
 For example, sequences belonging to a certain category may exhibit variations on a numerical scale of 0.01, whereas those from another category may vary on a numerical scale of 10000.
 Variation scales may even change within a single time-series sequence.
 Joint training on such diverse large-scale datasets introduces new challenges.

 Normalization for data preprocessing is a viable technique for mitigating the aforementioned issue.
-Popular normalization methods include Z-score and instance normalization.
-Z-score involves computing the mean and standard deviation statistics for the entire dataset, subsequently normalizing each sample by subtracting the mean and dividing by the std.
-However, it does not address the numerical challenge for the following reasons: \begin{itemize} \item Z-score assumes a single domain scale of the dataset.
-Samples of this scale may be properly normalized, while samples out of the scale may be badly normalized. \item During transfer learning, the target domain may not share the same statistics as those from the training dataset, thus inducing distribution shift problem. \end{itemize}
+Popular normalization methods include (1) Z-score and (2) instance normalization.
+Z-score involves computing the mean and standard deviation statistics for the entire dataset, and normalizing each sample by subtracting the mean and dividing by the std.
+However, it does not address the numerical challenge for the following reasons: \begin{itemize}[topsep=1pt,parsep=1pt,itemsep=1pt] \item Z-score assumes a single domain scale of the dataset.
+Samples of this scale may be properly normalized, while samples out of the scale may be badly normalized. \item During transfer learning, the target domain may not share the same statistics as those from the training dataset, and thus suffer from this domain mismatch. \end{itemize}

 Instance normalization operates by standardizing each sample using its respective per-sample mean and standard deviation.
 After processing, each sample is guaranteed to have zero mean and unit standard deviation.
-The caveats for this method include: \begin{itemize} \item Essential information about the statistics of samples is removed, which could be detrimental to representation learning. \item Instance normalization assumes a single scale of variation within a single sample.
+The caveats for this method include: \begin{itemize}[topsep=1pt,parsep=1pt,itemsep=1pt] \item Essential information about the statistics of samples is removed, which could be detrimental to representation learning. \item Instance normalization assumes a single scale of variation within a single sample.
 It will be ineffective if the sequence is long and contains multiple scales of variations. \end{itemize}

 Based on these observations, we propose our approach for modeling large-scale time-series data.